 ‘Monsoon Dance’ and Other Poetry by Sathya Narayana The Society May 2, 2017 Beauty, Culture, Humor, Poetry Monsoon Dance In Quintets Go back, O’ spry peacock, go back into thy dense coppice!
 The sylvan clock did spell a sly lie!
 Monsoon is far… ah still a tear in summer’s eye!
 With stars, the sky is clear!
 Restless our yeomen are staring at sky.
 The deer and bunnies in glen are still behind the thickets and brutes in den.
 No sprout of tender leaves so far and tearless earth, behold oh how she grieves!
 For moments that bless thy dance, oh wait and watch the sky for nimbus eves.
 Hold it O’ sapphire bird… fold thy azure plume, and wobbly feet thy, fast gird!
 A time comes to vroom, careen and dance.
 Till then let silence alone loom!
 My New Home My house is leaking; doors and walls are pale with faded paint and floor is full of stains.
 I asked the owner, “Mend the problems pal I can’t live here in this dirty dungeon He snubbed me cool, “It’s all at your expense… you do yourself or just vacate at once!”
 I cobbled here and there and daubed some paint.
 Yet looks the old abode stupid and faint.
 Elapsed years this way and my relic is crumbling now beyond any repair.
 It’s time I look for some new hiding niche; in my locale here or someplace somewhere.
 Ready I’m now to move to my new home… a kind and beautiful mother’s snug womb!
 Once an advocate, Sathya Narayana joined the Government of India as Inspector of Salt in 1984 and got two service promotions.
 In May 2014, he took voluntary retirement as Superintendent of Salt.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.